 Construction, firefighting, security, traffic control and other jobs expose workers to signficant risk from moving vehicles and equipment.
 Safety measures such as hi-visibility vests are mandated to give workers a larger safety buffer.

-ANSI/ISEA 207-2011 American National Standard For High-Visibility Public Safety Vests is used for safety vest classification in the United States.
+ANSI/ISEA 207-2011 American National Standard For High-Visibility Public Safety Vests is the main safety vest standards classification scheme in the United States.
 The Occupational Safety and Health Administration (OSHA) and the Federal Highway Administration (FHWA) require safety vests meeting ANSI/ISEA 207.

 Safety Vest Types